pv264/Interview/k8/troubleshooting.md

 kubectl get pods

-If a Pod is Running but the application isn't reachable through the Service, my first step is to verify whether the Pod is actually Ready by checking kubectl get pods.
-A Running Pod with 0/1 READY won't receive traffic because the readiness probe hasn't passed.
-If the Pod is Ready, I inspect the Service using <b>kubectl describe svc<b> to verify its selector, port, and targetPort.
-Then I check the Endpoints with kubectl get endpoints, because if the Endpoints list is empty, it usually means the Service selector doesn't match the Pod labels or the Pods aren't Ready.
+If a Pod is Running but the application isn't reachable through the Service, my first step is to verify whether the Pod is actually Ready by checking <b>kubectl get pods.</b> A Running Pod with 0/1 READY won't receive traffic because the readiness probe hasn't passed.
+If the Pod is Ready, I inspect the Service using <b>kubectl describe svc</b> to verify its selector, port, and targetPort.
+Then I check the Endpoints with <b>kubectl get endpoints,</b> because if the Endpoints list is empty, it usually means the Service selector doesn't match the Pod labels or the Pods aren't Ready.
 If Endpoints are present, I verify that the application's listening port matches the Service's targetPort, review the application logs, and test connectivity from another Pod.
 If everything looks correct, I investigate NetworkPolicies or, for external traffic, the Ingress and ALB configuration.
 In our EKS environment, I've seen issues where the Service selector didn't match the Deployment labels after a release, resulting in no Endpoints.
 Correcting the labels immediately restored traffic without restarting the application.

+kubectl get pods

+kubectl describe pod

+kubectl get svc

+kubectl describe svc

+kubectl get endpoints

+kubectl get pods --show-labels

+kubectl logs

+kubectl run debug --rm -it --image=busybox -- sh

+kubectl get networkpolicy

+kubectl get ingress